softworkz/emby-wiki/Audio-streaming.md

 * /Audio/{Id}/stream.wma
 * /Audio/{Id}/stream.flac

-Generally, it is recommend to use a url with a file extension that matches the format you wish to encode to.
+Generally, it is recommend to use a url with a file extension that matches the format you wish to encode to as many players will perform better seeing the file extension in the url.

 Item **Id** is the only required parameter.